CDLUC3/ezid/templates/doc/apidoc.2.rst

 Most requests require authentication.
 The EZID API supports two methods of authentication:

-1. **HTTP Basic authentication over SSL**.
-With this method, the client connects to EZID using HTTPS URLs (i.e.,
+1. **HTTP Basic authentication**.
+With this method, the client supplies HTTP Basic authentication credentials on every request.
-   \https://ezid.cdlib.org/...) and supplies HTTP Basic authentication credentials on every request.
-HTTPS URLs *must* be used.
    The authentication realm is "EZID".
 For example, credentials can be added manually in Python as follows:

    .. parsed-literal::